M-MSilva/Analyzing-User-Satisfaction-in-Applications---end_to_end_project/README.md

 ## Important notes about the project

 This project was built with numerous tools and technologies, this is a summary document.
 So if you want more statistical and computational information see [jupyter Notebook](https://github.com/M-MSilva/Analyzing-User-Satisfaction-in-Applications---end_to_end_project/blob/main/jupyterNotebook/Analyzing_User_Satisfaction_in_ApplicationsNotebook.ipynb), to read about the conclusions found about the project, review the [Report](https://github.com/M-MSilva/Analyzing-User-Satisfaction-in-Applications---end_to_end_project/blob/main/Report/Report_Sentiment_Analysis__Marcos_Matheus.pdf), you can also access the application created in [Deploy](https://github.com/M-MSilva/Analyzing-User-Satisfaction-in-Applications---end_to_end_project/tree/main/Deploy ).
 My initial goal was to create a model to classify a user's sentiment as good, neutral or bad, but I turned the problem into a binary (good or bad).
-We don't divide the labels into positive, neutral and negative, because the code is too slow and bad, since we must apply several techniques for multi-class classification, such as Flatten and BatchNormalization layers.
+We don't split labels into positive, neutral and negative as the code becomes slow and bad as we must apply various multiclass classification techniques like Flatten layers and BatchNormalization.
 In the video above I use martin luther king's speech to create the font graphics: [Speech by Martin Luther King, Jr](https://www.americanrhetoric.com/speeches/mlkihaveadream.htm). :hugs:

 ## About this project